lgbouma/cdips/drivers/HOWTO.md

 2. Use `/cdips/catalogbuild/construct_unique_cluster_name_column.py` to do what
    is advertized.

-TO PRODUCE CANDIDATES FROM CDIPS LCS
+TO PRODUCE PLANET CANDIDATES FROM CDIPS LCS
 ----------

 1. make lightcurves using cdips-pipeline.